-We use a pre-compiler (LESS-CSS) with unicode to assemble the final CSS.
 For all available icons, we have created less-variables that allows you to use the icons as shown above.
 The variable names are @icon-ICONID.
-The iconid can be find in the icon-preview on icomoon.io if you drive with the mouse over the icons.
+The iconid can be found in the icon-preview on icomoon.io if you drive with the mouse over the icons.